ajwdewit/pcse/doc/quickstart.rst

 The agromanagement definition starts with `Version:` indicating the version number of the agromanagement file while the actual definition starts after the label `AgroManagement:`.
 Next a date must be provided which sets the start date of the campaign (and the start date of the simulation).
 Each campaign is defined by zero or one CropCalendars and zero or more TimedEvents and/or StateEvents.
-The CropCalendar defines the crop type, date of sowing, date of harvesting, etc. while the Timed/StateEvents define actions that are either connected to a date or to a model state.
+The CropCalendar defines the crop name, variety_name, date of sowing, date of harvesting, etc. while the Timed/StateEvents define actions that are either connected to a date or to a model state.

 In the current example, the campaign starts on 2006-01-01, there is a crop calendar for spring-wheat starting on 2006-03-31 with a harvest date of 2006-08-20 or earlier if the crop reaches maturity before this date.